Perfect Prime Rib Recipe

 Note: Allow beef to rest for about 20 minutes.
 This allows for the most tender, juicy prime rib!
 Then, move to the carving board for slicing and serving.

-Tip: Be sure to use a meat thermometer to make certain that the roast has reached the desired temperature.
-You will want to check various areas of the meat with the meat thermometer to be certain that you have cooked it perfectly.
+Tip: Use aย meat thermometerย to ensure the roast has reached the desired temperature.
+You will want to check various areas of the meat with the meat thermometer to ensure you have cooked it perfectly.
 The worst thing is overcooking.

 Serve at the Perfect Temperature